NimonikApp Best Practices

 All Clauses that have been assigned a status other than “un-assessed” or “non-applicable” will be included in Document Level Compliance Obligations exports.
 The first five such clauses will also be included in your Document Level Compliance Obligations view on Nimonik.
 This will allow your team to see documents and their individual requirements side by side.

 Key pieces of equipment with compliance requirements, such as forklifts, heavy machinery, and storage units, can be entered into Nimonik as Equipment.
-These Equipment can be linked to Audit Templates, Audits, and Audit Questions, allowing you to periodically assess their compliance, and issue targeted findings.
+These pieces of equipment can be linked to Audit Templates, Audits, and Audit Questions, allowing you to periodically assess their compliance, and issue targeted findings.

 For each piece of equipment, Nimonik allows you to enter a description and link relevant documents.
 You can also include a bar or numerical code that can be used to link the asset when auditing on the mobile app.
 If you have your Equipment listed in a CMMS or ERP system, they can be imported to Nimonik automatically.

 Mobile auditing can be a huge time saver.
 To ensure you get the most out of your mobile experience, it is critical that you set up your account properly, as described above.
 The most important settings are User Permissions and Facilities.
 Getting the right information to the right people will help make the experience better and synchronization faster.